-- Processes, most of the sediment released during construction would be coarse material.
+- 204. As described in Chapter 7 Marine Geology, Oceanography and Physical Processes, most of the sediment released during construction would be coarse material.
 As a result, this would fall as a highly turbid dynamic plume upon its discharge, reaching the seabed within minutes or tens of minutes and within tens of metres along the axis of tidal flow from the location at which it was released.
 The resulting mound would be likely to be tens of centimetres to a few metres high.
 A small proportion of fine sand and mud would stay in suspension for longer and form a passive plume.
 This plume (tens of mg/l) would be likely to exist for around half a tidal cycle (i.e. up to 6 hours).
 Sediment would settle to the seabed within approximately 1km along the axis of tidal flow from the location at which it was released (see Appendix 7.1).
 These deposits would be very thin (millimetres).
-Taking account of the spatial and temporal extents of increased suspended sediments, this is deemed to have a low impact magnitude on benthic receptors. - 9.6.1.2.1 Increased Suspended Sediment Concentrations and Associated Potential Smothering of Benthic Receptors in the Windfarm Site - 204.
-The sensitivity of receptors in the East Anglia ONE North windfarm site to increases in suspended sediments and smothering are shown below in Table 9.14.
+Taking account of the spatial and temporal extents of increased suspended sediments, this is deemed to have a low impact magnitude on benthic receptors. - 9.6.1.2.1 Increased Suspended Sediment Concentrations and Associated Potential Smothering of Benthic Receptors in the Windfarm Site - 205.
+The sensitivity of receptors in the East Anglia TWO windfarm site to increases in suspended sediments and smothering are shown below in Table 9.14.